joewadcan/intro_to_code_site/README.md

 ## Registration

-Register for the course for $1,200 per student.
-This covers all 7 sessions, and includes dinner during class.
+Registration for the course is $1,200 per student (under early registration).
+After June 16th, prices increase to $1,500 per student.
+The registration fee covers all 7 sessions and includes catered dinner during class. _As a reminder, this registration fee is non-refundable, but you may transfer the ticket prior to the start of the course_.

 <tito-widget event="workwithdevs/summer-2018"></tito-widget>